grunwaldlab/krisp/README.md

 ### Basic usage

 `krisp_vcf` requires a VCF file or a program and the reference FASTA file used to create it.
-It also requires a metadata TSV file with at least two columns: one containing sample IDs that match the column names in the VCF file and one with arbitrary values corresponding to which group each sample belongs to.
+It also requires a metadata CSV file with at least two columns: one containing sample IDs that match the column names in the VCF file and one with arbitrary values corresponding to which group each sample belongs to.
 The first few rows of the metadata file for the example data looks like this (extra spaces added to make it easier to read):

 ```
-sample_id   group
+sample_id,group
-9D1         NA1
+9D1,NA1
-BS2014-584  NA1
+BS2014-584,NA1
-BS96        NA1
+BS96,NA1
-CC1008      EU1
+CC1008,EU1
-CC1011      EU1
+CC1011,EU1
-CC1033      EU1
+CC1033,EU1
 ```

 Files used in the examples below can be found in the "test_data/krisp_vcf" of this repository.
 You can use them to test `krisp_vcf` using the example commands below.
 Here is a minimal command:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1`

 This will scan the variants in "variants.vcf" and look for diagnostic regions that distinguish samples labeled as "NA1", "NA2", or "EU1" from all other samples.
 The VCF file is provided with the option `--vcf` since it could also be piped standard input.
-Which group each sample is assigned to is defined by the "metadata.tsv" file.
+Which group each sample is assigned to is defined by the "metadata.csv" file.
-Since no output file was specified, TSV output is printed to the standard output and status updates are printed to standard error.
+Since no output file was specified, CSV output is printed to the standard output and status updates are printed to standard error.
 When run on the command line, both the output (standard out) and the status updates (standard error) are printed to the screen, which is not ideal most of the time.
-We can save the TSV output to a file by redirecting the output using `>` or using the `--out_tsv` option:
+We can save the CSV output to a file by redirecting the output using `>` or using the `--out_csv` option:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_tsv test_out.tsv`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_csv test_out.csv`

 or

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 > test_out.tsv`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 > test_out.csv`

 While the program is running it prints status updates like this: